-Depending on the accessibility of the leak, whether or not a leak test is needed, and what precisely demands repair, a normal refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re feeling uneasy, you can ask your AC repair expert to show you the process and go over their findings.
+Depending on the accessibility of the leak, whether or not it requires a leak test, and what precisely demands repair, a normal refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re unsure, you can ask your AC repair expert to show you the process and explain their findings.

 AC Circuit Board Replacement

-Sometimes the problem may be beyond the A/C system itself and the circuit board may need to be replaced.
-Depending on your AC make and model, a new circuit board for your equipment could run anywhere from $450 to $1300.
+There are times when the problem may be beyond the A/C system itself and the circuit board may be in need of replacing.
+Depending on your AC make and model, a new circuit board for your equipment could cost anywhere from $450 to $1300.

-If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a basic thermostat.
-Depending on which style of thermostat you choose, you’re most likely going to end up paying anywhere between $200 and $550 to have a new on installed.
-Thanksfully, the latest thermostats could pay back their cost in energy management savings, depending on if they are programmed correctly.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will usually cost more than a basic thermostat.
+Depending on the type of thermostat you choose, you’re most likely going to end up paying anywhere between $200 and $550 to install a new one.
+Thanksfully, the newer thermostats could pay back their investment in energy management savings, depending on if they are programmed correctly.

 Capacitor or Contactor Replacement

-If your AC is still only a couple years old or you decide to repair your older AC instead of purchasing an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contactor can be priced a little lower, ranging from $150 - $350.
+If your AC is still only a couple years old or you choose to repair your older AC instead of purchasing an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
 These repairs are two of the most typical for your air conditioning system.

 Air Conditioning Fan Motor Replacement

-Again, it’s always good to weigh the pros and cons of choosing to repair your current AC system versus investing in an upgraded, more energy-efficient piece of equipment.
+Again, it’s always good to consider the pros and cons of choosing to repair your current air conditioning equipment versus purchasing an upgraded, more energy-efficient piece of equipment.
 If replacing this part is the better decision for you, a fan motor replacement could run you between $500 and $1200.

 NOTE: Part repair under warranty

-A common confusion is that if the issue calls for a part to be replaced, that it is covered by the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered under the warranty that you will be required to pay for out-of-pocket.
-Even with standard repairs, such as a capacitor replacement, the contractor still has to process the warranty through the manufacturer so they can obtain the credit on the part.
-Additionally, all manufacturers require the contractor to hold the part for eight to sixteen weeks and may ask the contractor return the failed part at the contractor’s cost.
-Greater repairs, a compressor for example, are included in this process but these bigger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
-If you don’t have a labor warranty you will continuously have to incur charges for the technician’s labor.
+A common confusion is that if the issue calls for a part to be replaced, that it is covered by the manufacturer’s equipment warranty; however, there are several other costs that may not be covered under the warranty that will be your responsibility.
+Even with standard repairs, like a capacitor replacement, the company still has to process this warranty through the manufacturer so they can obtain the credit on the part.
+Furthermore, all manufacturers require the contractor to hold the part for eight to sixteen weeks and may ask the contractor return the failed part at the contractor’s cost.
+Greater repairs, a compressor for example, also require this process but these bigger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
+If you don’t have a labor warranty you will continuously have to pay out-of-pocket for the technician’s labor.

-Remember that these prices are estimates and many times they can increase or decrease depending on where you live, the actual issues with your AC, how old your equipment is, and whether or not you’ve been having regular maintenance to maintain the AC’s health and your manufacturer’s warranty.
-If your unit has just plain given up and replacement seems more likely, take a moment to read our air conditioner pricing guide.
+Remember that these prices are estimates and many times they can increase or decrease depending on where the home is, the actual issues with your AC, how old your equipment is, and whether or not you’ve been having regular maintenance to maintain the health of your A/C and your manufacturer’s warranty.
+If your unit is pretty much dead and replacement seems more likely, take a moment to look at our air conditioner pricing guide.

-If you would like more information or ever need expert air conditioner repair, call Service Experts Heating & Air Conditioning 24/7/365.
+If you have any questions or ever need expert air conditioner repair, call Service Experts Heating & Air Conditioning 24/7/365.